lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Static Context Header Compression

 Static Context Header Compression (SCHC) avoids context synchronization, which is the most bandwidth-consuming operation in other header compression mechanisms such as RoHC {{RFC5795}}.
-Based on the fact that the nature of data flows is highly predictable in LPWAN networks, the context stored on the Device (Dev) may be static.
-The context must be stored in both ends of the link.
-It can be installed by a provisioning protocol, by pre-provisioning or by any out of band means.
+Since the nature of data flows is highly predictable in LPWAN networks, static contexts may be stored beforehand to omit transmitting some information over the air.
-The way by which the context is learned by both sides is out of the scope of this document.
+The contexts must be stored at both ends, and they can either be learned by a provisioning protocol, by out of band means, or they can be pre-provisioned.
+The way the contexts are provisioned on both ends is out of the scope of this document.

 ~~~~
      Dev                                                 App